 Failure to establish the root cause of workplace conflict

-Studies (Nyanga & Sibanda 2015, Nyanga et al 2019) have established that it is always essential for members in management or individual workers to understand the derivation of conflict and the source of conflict between individual workers or groups of workers.
+Studies (Nyanga & Sibanda 2015, Nyanga et al 2019) have established that it is always essential for members in management or individual workers to understand the derivationof conflict and the source of conflict between individual workers or groups of workers.
 The source of unhappiness and strife needs to be established because failure to do so further widens the rift between workers and also groups of employees in an organisation.
 For instance, an individual in a team may appear to be careworn and struggling with a riotous, uncontrollable and unmanageable workload, but may be indignant and aggrieved of another worker who seems not to be working hard or who deliberately choose to do lesser work than s/he is expected to do.
 Conflict can also emerge within the department as a result of organisational changes such as changes in leadership, restructuring within the department or organisation, or promotions of individuals or an individual whom his or her colleagues do not view as deserving it.
 To manage this form of workplace conflict, organisations should look at the prior relationship between the two or more conflicting parties which could be employee and manager, or employee and his/her peers as a way of checking signs of past conflict and feelings which may stimulate conflict.
 Conflicts can be a continuation of past conflicts which were not resolved and managed well.
 Due to differences in personality and backgrounds some workers hold grudges for years with core workers, which in turn cause the emergence of other forms of conflicts between or the two parties or escalate to the whole department and organisation.